M-S-Davis/filmSearch/README.md

 **Tech used:** React, HTML, CSS, JavaScript

 A react focused demo featuring a movie search that will populate the page with components related to the search.
-The goal was to

 ## Optimizations